ShaniHalali/Cinema-manager-SQL-/README.md

 6. **Revenue and Viewer Analytics**
    - Queries to calculate total revenue from ticket sales and average viewers per movie.

-## Database Tables
-- **Cinema Table**: Holds basic cinema details.
-- **Employee Tables**: Separate tables for ushers and ticket sellers, including their unique attributes.
-- **Hall Table**: Includes hall details like number of rows and chairs.
-- **Movie Table**: Stores information about each movie.
-- **Screening Table**: Links movies to specific halls with date and time details.
-- **Viewer and Ticket Tables**: Manages viewers and their purchased tickets.

-## Users
-- **Cinema Manager**: Manages screenings, employee performance, and revenue.
-- **Employees**: Can view non-sensitive information about colleagues, track performance metrics and shifts .
-- **Viewers**: Can purchase tickets and access relevant movie and screening details.

 ## SQL Highlights
 - **Functions**: Implemented for seat availability checks and screening validation.